Bengilman3/Projects/README.md

 Climate Change - A collection of machine learning models centered around climate change
 * ML for Climate Change.ipynb: Analysis of Climate Change from various anlges.
-* Identifying Crops: Implemented a Logistic Regression to identify crops on a given area of land using data collected from Sentinel-2 (a satelite that can be used to map changes in land cover and to monitor the world's forests) containing 13 spectral bands.
+* Identifying Crops.ipynb: Implemented a Logistic Regression model to identify crops on a given area of land using data collected from Sentinel-2 (a satelite that can be used to map changes in land cover and to monitor the world's forests) containing 13 spectral bands.
-* Dengue_Fever_Prediction: Used various machine learning methods (Poisson GlM, Linear Regression, Artificial Nueral Network) to predict the number of cases of Dengue Fever in a given time interval.
+* Dengue_Fever_Prediction.ipynb: Used various machine learning methods (Poisson GlM, Linear Regression, Artificial Nueral Network) to predict the number of cases of Dengue Fever in a given time interval.
+* Predicting building energy use.ipynb: Implemented a Linear Regression model to predict how much energy is used by a building.